 ⭐⭐⭐⭐⭐ " The sweet and sour vegetable stir fry came out so delicious, I loved the tangy sauce and that it was quick and easy to make." - Nisha

-- Low-calorie and great for meal prepping-make ahead, store, and reheat as needed.
+- This sweet and sour chickpea stir fry is great for meal prepping - make ahead, store, and reheat in minutes.

 *See the recipe card for full information on ingredients and quantities.